walmartlabs/concord-website/docs/getting-started/tasks.md

 # Tasks

-Tasks are used to call 3rd-party code or to perform something that is too complex to express it with YAML directly.
-They are "plugins" of Concord.
+Tasks are used to call 3rd-party code or to perform something that is too complex to express with the Concord DSL and EL in YAML directly.
+They are _plugins_ of Concord.

 ## Creating a New Task